kube-vip/kube-vip/CONTRIBUTING.md

-There are multiple ways in which you can contribute, either by contributing code in the form of new features or bug-fixes or non-code contributions like helping with code reviews, triaging of bugs, documentation updates, filing [new issues](#filing-an-issue) or writing blogs/manuals etc.
+There are multiple ways in which you can contribute, either by contributing code in the form of new features or bug-fixes or non-code contributions like helping with code reviews, trialing of bugs, documentation updates, filing [new issues](#filing-an-issue) or writing blogs/manuals etc.

 ### GitHub Workflow